hayrapetyansami/group2/readme.md

 ## ATTENTION
-Please dont donwload it, cauz it's just test, and this repository only for my students !
+Please don't download it, cauz it's just test, and this repository only for my students !

 ## Group 2